LeeMorales/Computer-Science-Learning/README.md

 # Lately Update
 I seperate the python cookbook and make each python example to a single python file.
+And I update to the C langurage support for python

 # A poem for you
 Beautiful is better than ugly.